CrossGen: Learning and Generating Cross Fields for Quad Meshing: Method

 \paragraph{Decoder} The decoder~$\mathcal{D}$, which also utilizes the sparse CNN architecture~\cite{choy2019sparsecnn}, comprises a sequence of convolutional upsampling layers and residual blocks, progressively increasing the spatial resolution of the feature maps to $16^3$, $32^3$, and $64^3$, with the corresponding feature dimensions decreasing from 128 to 64 and then to 32.
 This process yields a high-resolution feature grid, as shown in Fig.~\ref{fig:method_overview}~(c).
 At each resolution level, multiple convolutional layers are employed to expand the receptive field, enabling the propagation of geometric information to neighboring regions and enhancing feature aggregation for accurate SDF and cross field decoding.

 \paragraph{Receptive Field} The receptive field~(RF) of a CNN describes how much context of the input a network can ``see'' when making predictions at a given location.
 It defines the geometric context available for encoding the input point cloud surface and predicting the output, i.e. SDFs or cross fields.
 As shown in the inset for 2D illustration, smaller receptive fields focus on local details, while larger ones capture broader shape context.
 As discussed in Section~\ref{sec:vae_cf}, although shapes from different categories may vary globally, they often share local geometric similarities.
 To leverage this, we employ a small receptive field in the encoder to focus on local geometry (see Fig.~\ref{fig:encoder_explain}).
 Meanwhile, we adopt a large receptive field in the decoder to aggregate broader context, which promotes smoothness and global coherence in the predicted cross fields.
+In other words, locality is governed by the receptive field of each voxel in the sparse CNN, rather than by explicit patching or segmentation.
+The encoder’s use of small kernels and shallow layers ensures that voxel features retain fine-grained geometric detail.
+Moreover, because sparse convolutions operate over a global voxel grid, receptive fields of adjacent voxels naturally overlap, promoting smooth regional transitions.
+This convolutional hierarchy implicitly aggregates neighboring features, eliminating the need for explicit fusion operations such as averaging.

 \paragraph{SDF and Cross Field Modules} Subsequent to the construction of our high-resolution volumetric feature representation (see Fig.~\ref{fig:method_overview}~(c)), we employ trilinear interpolation to extract two 32-dimensional feature vectors: one at the input points~$\mathcal{P}= \{ \boldsymbol{p} \mid \boldsymbol{p} \in \mathbb{R}^3 \}$ for cross field prediction, and another at query points~$\mathcal{Q}= \{ \boldsymbol{q} \mid \boldsymbol{q} \in \mathbb{R}^3 \}$ for SDF prediction.
 The query set~$\mathcal{Q}$ is sampled from a thin shell surrounding the zero-level set of the SDF, composed of points whose ground truth SDF magnitudes fall below a prescribed threshold~$\epsilon$ (we use $\epsilon=0.02$ by default).
 Note that~$\mathcal{P}$ constitutes a proper subset of~$\mathcal{Q}$.